griffingilreath/rehoboam/jetson/api_service/README.md

 Future endpoints (WebSocket streaming, MQTT hooks) can be layered on top without changing the data model.

+---

 ## Operational Notes

 - The JSON cache validates both TTL and file mtime, so updates propagate immediately when files change.
 - If the history or health files aren’t present, the API gracefully returns empty payloads rather than errors.
 - CORS is disabled by default; specify origins once the dashboard hostnames are known.
 - For HTTPS termination, place Nginx/Caddy/Traefik in front of the service or run FastAPI behind a reverse proxy.
-- `/health` simply reflects the contents of `service_health.json`, which every Jetson agent now updates, so pointing the API at the shared data directory is all that’s required for live status.
+- `/health` simply reflects the contents of `service_health.json`, which every Jetson agent now updates, so pointing the API at the shared data directory is all that's required for live status.
 Likewise `/divergence` is a thin wrapper over `divergence.json`; connect the ML service to populate it.

+---

 ## Troubleshooting